15 Things You Should Never Say over Text or Email

 Fighting with your partner

 If you’ve been together a while, and especially if you live together, it’s common to fight through any means of communication you use.
 But experts warn against text or email arguing.
 “It’s impossible to read tone and see body language over a message, so it’s too tempting to read the worst into your partner’s typed words,” says Jonathan Bennett, certified counselor in the Columbus, Ohio area and owner of The Popular Man.
-If your partner insists on arguing over text message, let him or her know you’d prefer to address it in person.
+NEVER fight with your significant other over text.
+NEVER respond to spam emails either—here’s what happens when you do.

 Anything negative or sarcastic